RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 5 - JS Comparisons/B1W5O1 - Game/README.md

 # B1W5O1 - Game
 ## Created by Ricardo Froeliger

 With the help of Javascript you make a nice game in which you can make different choices.
-You will first describe this game on paper and show it to one of your teachers before you start building!

 ### Functional requirements
 * The game has at least 10 actions where a decision must be made.